-- While it was clear that GiveDirectly was an exemplary evidence-based organisation, we were not convinced that the benefit to cost ratio of unconditional cash transfers was as high as the delivery of basic health services provided by our other charities.
+While it was clear that GiveDirectly was an exemplary evidence-based organisation, we decided not to recommend it because the benefit to cost ratio of unconditional cash transfers was not estimated (by GiveWell) to be as high as the delivery of basic health services provided by our other charities.
 This is discussed further in the following blog posts:

 - Giving What We Can searched for education charities focussed on scaling up cost-effective methods for improving education outcomes in developing countries.

 - We could only identify one that met this criteria and accepted public donations: Pratham.
 Pratham has also received a commendation from GiveWell.